wazo-platform/wazo-doc/source/contact_center/contact_center.rst

 * Agent and Supervisor workstation.

-  Provides ability to execute contact center actions such as, login, logout and to receive real time statistics regarding contact center status
+  Provides the ability to execute contact center actions such as: agent login, agent logout and to receive real time statistics regarding contact center status

 * Statistics reporting